StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations.md

 Organizations are the customers or tenants, such as separate divisions or business units, that use TheHive independently.

-This topic explains how organizations function within TheHive.

 {% include-markdown "includes/license-organizations.md" %}

 ## Default setup